-The Symantec Web Isolation solution is a client-less solution that enables and protects users to browse the internet safely on any device using any browser.
+The Symantec Web Isolation solution is a client-less solution that enables and protects users to browse the Internet safely on any device using any browser.
 The zero footprint negates the need for software installation on clients.
-Starting in SGOS 7.3.x, you can easily configure the ProxySG appliance to forward HTTP and HTTPS requests to a Web Isolation service.
+Starting in SGOS 7.3.x, you can easily configure the Edge Secure Web Gateway (SWG) appliance to forward HTTP and HTTPS requests to a Web Isolation service.
 You can then write policy to make decisions concerning the isolated traffic.

-The default Symantec cloud Web Isolation service is pre-integrated with automatic defaults and requires minimal additional configuration on the appliance through Visual Policy Manager (VPM) or content policy language (CPL) policy.
+The default Symantec cloud Web Isolation service is linked to the High Risk Isolation (HRI) service.
+The HRI service is automatically configured and uses secure tunnel mode to forward traffic to Web Isolation.
+The HRI service requires minimal additional configuration on the appliance through the Visual Policy Manager (VPM) or content policy language (CPL) policy.

 Warning: Isolation policy using the Isolate action is only available in the Web VPM.
 Its use is not supported with the Legacy Java VPM.
 If you add Isolate actions to policy through the Web VPM, the actions are removed if you open the Legacy Java VPM.